Psusennes I: Architecture

-During his long reign, Psusennes built the enclosure walls and the central part of the Great Temple at Tanis which was dedicated to the triad of Amun, Mut and Khonsu.
+New Capital Zaon (Tanis)

 Psusennes was ostensibly the ruler responsible for turning Tanis into a fully-fledged capital city, surrounding its temple with a formidable brick temenos wall with its sanctuary dedicated to Amun being composed of blocks salvaged from the derelict Pi-Ramesses.
 Many of these blocks were unaltered and kept the name of Pi-Ramesses' builder, Ramesses II, including obelisks still bearing the name of Ramesses II transported from the former capital of Pi-Ramesses to Tanis.

+Great Temple of Amun

+At Tanis, Psusennes I built the enclosure walls and the central part of the Great Temple at Tanis which was dedicated to the triad of Amun, Mut and Khonsu.
+The temple was completed by Siamun.

+Family

+Parentage and siblings

+Psusennes I was the son of Pinedjem I and Duathathor-Henuttawy, Ramesses XI's daughter by Tentamun.
+Thus, he was the maternal grandson of Ramesses XI of the 20th Dynasty through his mother.